 Which miles should you redeem?

-- Emirates Skywards — Emirates charges 85,000 miles for a one-way first class ticket from Dubai to Europe
+- Emirates Skywards — Emirates charges 85,000 miles for a one-way or 135,000 miles for a roundtrip first class ticket from Dubai to Europe

 - Emirates is an Amex Membership Rewards transfer partner, and points transfer 1:1